 BOL: BOL stands for Bug Out Location, and is used to describe a safe place where you plan on going during and emergency situation, should there be a disaster that would cause you to evacuate from your home.

-Doomsday Prepper: A term that’s often used by the media to make preppers look like extremist wackos.
+Doomsday Prepper is a term that’s often used by the media to make preppers look like extremist wackos.
 This term was made popular by the T.V. show Doomsday Preppers.
-Unfortunately, that is the stereotype most people picture when they hear that term.
+Unfortunately, that is the stereotype most people picture when they hear the term.

 EDC: EDC stands for Every Day Carry, and is used to refer to items that you should have on your person at all times.

-Prepper: A prepper is someone who actively prepares for catastrophic events, disasters and SHTF situations.
-Stereotypically they do this through stockpiling food, water, and emergency supplies.
+A prepper is someone who actively prepares for catastrophic events, disasters and SHTF situations.
+Stereo typically they do this through stockpiling food, water, and emergency supplies.
 They can sometimes be referred to as Survivalists, although the term survivalist is often used to describe someone who goes beyond just prepping.